ngocthieuff/nft-starter-study-notes/Cross-platform mobile/react_native_architect.md

 - At first, they are **lazy-loaded** which means it only loads when the app needs them instead of loading all of them on the launch time.
 - In addition, they are also exposed using the JSI so JS holds a ref to use them on the React Native JS lib side which results in better performance, especially on the launch time.

+### CodeGen:

+- JavaScript is a dynamic typed language, and JSI is written in C++, which is a statically typed language.
+- That's why new architecture will include a static type checker called CodeGen, ensure smooth communication between the two.

 ### References: